SyberiaK/customSounds/README.md

-**New and improved UI.
-Added ability to save/upload multiple custom sounds.
-Optimized for better compatability.**
+**UPDATE: New and improved UI.
+Added ability to save/upload multiple custom sounds.**
 > [!TIP]
 > **If you run into any issues, please let me know on [Discord](https://discord.gg/jHDJaW9Gyz)**
 # Custom Sounds (Vencord)